 - Price: Free

-See A Water Puppet Show
+21) See A Water Puppet Show

 One of the things that are not to be missed when in Hanoi is a Water Puppet Show.

-It’s an ancient art form that dates all the way back to the 11th century.
+The water puppet is an ancient art form that dates all the way back to the 11th century.

 They would stand in the water and attach puppets on fishing rods and had them perform over the water’s surface.

-The shows are usually short sketches or they play out some of the Vietnam legends such as, the legend of the Restored Sword of King Le and the giant tortoise.
+The shows are usually short sketches or they play out some of the Vietnam legends such as the legend of the Restored Sword of King Le and the giant tortoise.

 This is something specific to the Vietnamese culture, a highlight not to be missed!